 Together with her band, Lizzie Flynn & The Reckoning, the singer-songwriter and guitarist will have the added acoustic sounds of violin, mandolin, banjo and double bass, as well as an array of special musical guests in support slots.

 She has been a vocalist and songwriter in for a variety of bands and theatrical productions, and has toured throughout Australia.
-She recently performed at the 2016 Folk by the Sea (Kiama, NSW), Bellingen Turtle Festival (NSW), Coast Acoustic Music Festival (QLD), Cygnet Folk Festival (Tasmania) and Illawarra Folk Festivals (NSW) with her band, Lizzie Flynn & The Reckoning.
+She has recently performed at the 2018 Queensland Cabaret Festival, Illawarra Folk Festival, Woodford Planting Festival, Stanthorpe Apple & Grape Festival; 2017 Kangaroo Valley Folk Festival, Gold Coast Acoustic Music Festival, Folk by the Sea (Kiama, NSW); 2016 Bellingen Turtle Festival (NSW), Coast Acoustic Music Festival (QLD), Cygnet Folk Festival (Tasmania) with her band, Lizzie Flynn & The Reckoning.

 Lizzie has produced several independent albums, including Hush, which received an Arts Queensland Grant, with the title track being called ‘stunning’ by Noel Mengel of The Courier Mail.